LuizaAlanis/globetek-landing-page/README.md

 - CSS
 - JS (Just a little)

-## :robot: Viewing code and view on Replit.com
+## :robot: Source code and view on Replit.com

 > Replit is a powerful online IDE, Editor, Compiler and Interpreter.
 Here you can see the source code and run the project without make any installation.